THS-International/website/src/markdown-pages/buddies.md

 As a Buddy you are expected to:

 * Help out at several Reception events.
 Tasks can include prepping gasque food, accompanying groups to museums, working the bar, etc.
-* Be responsible for new students in your Buddy Group and answer their questions
+* Be responsible for new students in your Buddy Group and answer their questions.
-* Lead a few Buddy Meetings with your Buddy Group
+* Lead a few Buddy Meetings with your Buddy Group.

 What’s in it for you?
 As a Buddy, you get the following: